Skip to main content

 2. A maximum of six hours of health and safety-related training may be used per renewal period.
 Examples of health and safety-related training include first aid/CPR, confined space entry, excavation safety, personal protective equipment, Hazwoper, RCRA, and bloodborne pathogens.

-If an operator takes training that was not pre-approved but is relevant to wastewater operations, the operator may complete the Operator Training Report Form (4400-190) available on the training page to document the training.
+If an operator takes training that was not pre-approved but is relevant to wastewater operations, the operator may complete the Operator Training Report Form (4400-190) available on the training webpage to document the training.

-WI DNR
+Wisconsin DNR

 Operator Certification Program - EAS/7